generateme/fitdistr/README.md

 * `:qmeasure` for `:qme` - method of difference measurement, `:mse` (mean squared error) or `:mae` (mean absolute error), default `:mse`
 * `:optimizer` - as above, default: `:nelder-mead`
 * optimizer parameters - as above
-* `:size` for `bootstrap` - number of resampled data, default: 100
+* `:samples` for `bootstrap` - number of resampled data, default: 100
-* `:samples` for `bootstrap` - number of samples in sequence, default: 10% of data, minimum 100, maximum 5000 samples
+* `:size` for `bootstrap` - size of the sequence, default: 10% of data, minimum 100, maximum 5000
 * `:ci-type` for `bootstrap` - interval type (see below), default: `:mad-median`
 * `:all-params?` for `bootstrap` - return list of parameters for each resampled sequence, default: `false`